qbicsoftware-archive/exomseq/README.md

 sample1	Q_TEST_SAMPLE
 sample2	Q_TEST_SAMPLE
 ```
 The column Identifier is used to group the fastq files in `data` into sample groups (here sample1 and sample2).
-The column SAMPLE TYPE is just set to a string (here Q_TEST_SAMPLE) to select the right
+The column SAMPLE TYPE is just set to a string (here Q_TEST_SAMPLE) to select the right lines of the "design.csv" file.
+Just copy that over to your own design.csv file.

+5) Run the workflow
 To run the workflow navigate to the `src` folder.
 Using `snakemake -n` one can display the operations the workflow will perform.
 Using the `--dag` parameter and piping it to `dot` one can create a .pdf version of the directed acyclic graph used by snakemake to inspect the behavious of the workflow on a local machine.